ferrylauda/tdd-java-bets/README.md

 - JUnit documentation: https://junit.org/junit4/
 - By design the test runner does not guarantee the execution order of the tests - and of course, well-written test code should also not rely on it
-- If you want to use Hamcrest as assertion library to have assertions reading more fluently, find the documentation here: https://code.google.com/p/hamcrest/wiki/Tutorial
+- If you want to use Hamcrest as assertion library to have assertions reading more fluently: http://hamcrest.org/JavaHamcrest/
 - Use `@Before` for setup work before each test case, and `@BeforeClass` for setup work once before all test cases
 - Use `@Ignore` to temporary disable tests (works on method _and_ class level).
 This is better than just commenting out since you can see in the report if there are disabled tests.
 See also [JUnit: ignoring tests](https://github.com/junit-team/junit4/wiki/Ignoring-tests).